Updated April 17, 2023

 Reading a File

-- readlines() method: This method is used to read the whole file but line by line.
-It updates the file by each line which is returned.
+3. readlines() method: This method is used to read the whole file but line by line.
+It updates the file by each line that is returned.

-- read(n) method: This method is used if we want to read specified length of characters in a file.
+4. read(n) method: This method is used if we want to read a specified length of characters in a file.

 Writing a file

-There is a minor difference between append and write mode in Python and one needs to be very careful about this that append method adds the content at the end of the file, i.e. it will not affect the data if the file is already created and have some data in it.
-But the write method will overwrite the content of the file if the file having some data is already present.
+There is a minor difference between append and write mode in Python, and one needs to be very careful about this that append method adds the content at the end of the file, i.e. it will not affect the data if the file is already created and have some data in it.
+The writing method will overwrite the file’s content if the file having some data is already present.
 This method does not return anything.

 writelines() method: writelines() method is also used to write a sequence of strings to a file.